scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 database-fitting technique, providing the user with all pertinent PAH parameters derived from the fits: their ionization state(s), molecule sizes, structure and/or the presence of heteroatoms (e.g., nitrogen).
-Its design is directly linked to the upcoming launch of the James Webb Space Telescope (*JWST*), but it is extended to be utilized with any major observatory, e.g., *Spitzer Space Telescope*, *ISO*, etc. The general program methodology is to: (1) read in various astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly-oversampled pre-computed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way so that the user may interpret the role and characteristics of PAHs in their astronomical observations.
+Its design is directly linked to the upcoming launch of *JWST*, but it can and will be extended to be utilized with any major observatory, e.g., *Spitzer Space Telescope*, *ISO*, etc.

+The general program methodology is to: (1) read in various astronomical file formats, including FITS-files, astronomical ASCII-tables, VOTables, and spectral maps; (2) perform a non-negative least-squares-like fit to the data, using highly-oversampled pre-computed PAHdb spectra, which contains much of the relevant molecular physics; and (3) produce user output in a consistent way so that the user may interpret the role and characteristics of PAHs in their astronomical observations.
+To understand the assumptions made in this model, we first examine the physics of PAH emission.

+..
 We present results based on the use of the pyPAHdb suite for characterizing PAHs in infrared spectroscopic observations.
 Here, we use *Spitzer Space Telescope* spectral data cubes as a test case.
 In the future, it will be adjusted to accept data from other telescopes (e.g., *ISO*, synthetic *JWST* data).

 ..
 As pyPAHdb is designed to be streamlined compared to the full IDL suite, we will also demonstrate its performance via benchmarks. pyPAHdb is open source and being developed on GitHub (`github.com/pahdb/pypahdb